 Technology Diminishes The Need For Consultant Staff

-Consultants were absolutely essential at a time when text and video could not be sent instantaneously.
-Phone once meant a phone ringing in a booth and not in a member’s pocket.
+Centrally-organized traveling consultants were essential at a time when text and video could not be sent instantaneously.
+Phone once meant a phone ringing in a booth and not in a member's pocket.
 Full-time consultants made sense when landlines and snail mail were the common ways to communicate.
 We live in an instantaneous era of technology, but consulting has remained largely the same.

 Modern students establish many of their relationships exclusively through the internet.
 There is no reason for fraternities - the supposed experts of social relationships - to be so far behind on the curve.